Audit, Structural and cohesion funds/ESIF

 Programme

-08.30Registration of participants and distribution of course materials.
+08.30Registration of participants and distribution of course materials

-09.00Opening of the course: Introduction to the Programme, Objectives and Methodology
+09.00Opening of the course: Introduction to the programme, objectives and methodology

-09.15Tour de table: Presentation of the Trainers and Participants to encourage networking
+09.15Tour de table: Presentation of the trainers and participants to encourage networking

 Luc T’Joen

-This session will also include the impacts of the amendments of the Plans (integrated revisions related to RePowerEU); issues affecting the regularity of RRF payments (from the ECA’s perspective); reversal of satisfactorily fulfilled milestones and targets, and whether RRF so far has led to the administrative simplification that the Member States had hoped for?
+The legal base of the RRF, its functioning and effects, the advantages of the RRF as an additional funding framework, the risks and the challenges of having different funding tools at the same time.This session will also discuss the regularity of RRF payments (from ECA’s perspective); reversal of satisfactorily fulfilled milestones and targets, and whether RRF so far has led to the administrative simplification that the Member States had hoped for.

-Elisa Cameirano, Auditor – Chamber 5 – Financing and administering the Union, European Court of Auditors
+Nikolaos Kylonis, Principal Auditor – Chamber 5 – Financing and administering the Union, European Court of Auditors

-• E) RRF: a choice between “The Design of the Commission’s control systems on RRF” and “The Recovery and Resilience Facility monitoring framework”.
+• RRF: a choice between “The Design of the Commission’s control systems on RRF” and “The Recovery and Resilience Facility monitoring framework”.

 Each participant will be able to practice: